Ben Coker: Southend United

 On 27 October 2018 he suffered a serious knee injury whilst playing for Southend against Sunderland, and did not play any more games that season.
-His struggle to recover from the injury was the subject of a BBC documentary series entitled 'Coming Back',.
+His struggle to recover from the injury was the subject of a BBC documentary series entitled 'Coming Back'.
 He never played any more games for Southend, and was released by them at the end of the 2018–19 season.

 Lincoln City

 On 23 August 2019 it was announced that he had signed for Lincoln City.
 He only played one cup game before being loaned to Cambridge United in January 2020.

 Coker signed a season-long loan at League Two club Stevenage on 7 August 2020.

 Stevenage

 On 16 October 2020, he made his season-long loan permanent at Stevenage.
-Coker was released at the endd of the 2021–22 season.
+Coker was released at the end of the 2021–22 season.

 Solihull Moors

 On 4 August 2022, Coker signed for National League club Solihull Moors on a one-year deal.
+At the end of the 2022–23 season, Coker was one of eight players to be released by the club.